Maharashtra Andhashraddha Nirmoolan Samiti: History and work

 The organisation campaigned against immersion of Ganesha idols in water bodies and urged people to use smaller idols and vegetable dyes to avoid polluting rivers and lakes.
 MANS proposed that citizens could instead immerse the idols into the tanks built specially for this purpose on the riverbanks.

 In 2011, MANS protested the torture of mentally ill people under the superstitious belief that it will cure them.
-Such practices are carried out in a dargah in Chalisgaon.
+Such practices were carried out in a dargah in Chalisgaon.